PippaVonBerg/Mad-Hatter-Psychedelic-Tea-Time/README.md

 Get ready for a tea party like no other!

 Plot:
-The March Hare and his delightfully eccentric friends are buzzing with excitement, but before they can sip their psychedelic brews, they have some whimsical tasks to tackle:
+The March Hare and his delightfully eccentric friends are buzzing with excitement, but before they can sip their mind bending brews, they have some necessary tasks to tackle:

 Invite the Wild Guests: